Composition of blood PDF

 More important info about the Colour of Blood

-•The color of blood varies among different organisms and depends on the type of respiratory pigments they use to transport oxygen.
-Human blood appears red due to the presence of hemoglobin, an iron-rich protein found in red blood cells.
-However, other species have blood of different colors.
-For instance, spiders, squid, octopuses, and some arthropods have blue blood, while certain types of worms and leeches have green blood.
-Insects like butterflies and beetles have colorless or pale-yellowish blood.
+•The colour of blood varies among different organisms and depends on the type of respiratory pigments they use to transport oxygen.
+Human blood appears red due to haemoglobin, an iron-rich protein found in red blood cells.
+However, other species have the blood of different colours.
+For instance, spiders, squid, octopuses, and arthropods have blue blood, while certain worms and leeches have green blood.
+Insects like butterflies and beetles have colourless or pale-yellowish blood.
 Interestingly, some marine animals have yellow blood.
-The diversity in blood colors across various organisms is a fascinating aspect of nature’s evolution and adaptation.
+The diversity in blood colours across various organisms is a fascinating aspect of nature’s evolution and adaptation.

 Various Colours of Blood